 Suicide Awareness & Prevention Trainings

 A Gatekeeper is anyone who recognizes when someone is in distress and intervenes to get them connected to resources.
 QPR Gatekeeper Training, Campus Connect Gatekeeper Training, and Gatekeeper 2.0 offer various perspectives in how to support someone who is emotionally distressed or in crisis.
-After learning more about each one below, sign up for a free remote training for you or your group!

 QPR (Question Persuade Refer) Gatekeeper Training

 QPR offers a traditional approach to understanding the impact and prevalence of suicide as well as intervention tools.
-This training prepares students, faculty and staff to recognize the warnings signs, know what to say to someone who might be at risk for suicide and where to refer individuals for help.
+This interactive training prepares students, faculty, and staff to recognize the warnings signs, know what to say to someone who might be at risk for suicide and where to refer individuals for help.

-Fall '20 Open Session QPR Gatekeeper Trainings:
+Summer '23 Open Session QPR Gatekeeper Trainings:

 Campus Connect (Student Gatekeeper Training)